The Top 5 Challenges That Hold Companies Back from Leveraging NPS Data to Develop and Improve Products

 “[NPS] helps us determine not only whether students like our customer service and user interface,” says Peter Poer of Magoosh, the online test company for standardized tests like the GRE and the SAT.
 “But also how well our products prepare students for their exams.”

-Let’s take a look at why some companies might be hesitant to allocate resources for collecting product feedback using NPS data:
+Let’s explore why some companies hesitate to invest in collecting product feedback using NPS data:

 1) These companies might not realize the true value of collecting and managing product feedback.